 Customer service is no longer confined to just offering the right solution.
 Customers want quick service.
 Not Barry Allen-quick but they expect companies to respond back promptly and keep them informed on what action is being taken.

 In fact, CMO council found that the most important attribute of good customer service, according to the customers’ themselves, is a fast response time.
-But surprisingly, only 12% of customer service managers are focused on responding quickly to their customers, according to a study by Call Centre Helper.
+But surprisingly, only 12% of customer service managers are focused on responding quickly to their customers, according to a study by Call Center Helper.

 This problem of delayed responses aggravates especially when your customer service team is small or if you experience a sudden surge in customer queries due to a technical issue or seasonal volume.